netcoin-ntc/netcoin-docs/docs/ROADMAP.md

-# NetCoin Comprehensive Roadmap
+# Netcoin Comprehensive Roadmap

 ## Executive Summary
-This roadmap outlines the development of NetCoin from its current PoNW prototype to a full production blockchain network.
+This roadmap outlines the development of Netcoin from its current PoNW prototype to a full production blockchain network.
 The focus is on completing core blockchain functionality while maintaining the innovative energy-verified routing consensus.

 **Current Status**: PoNW foundation implemented with single-node operation **Goal**: Production-ready multi-node network with wallet, transactions, and premium services